 This report was prepared as a National Instrument 43-101 Technical Report for Endeavour Silver Corp.
-(Endeavour Silver) by Wood Canada Limited (Wood).
-The quality of information, conclusions and estimates contained herein is consistent with the terms of reference, constraints, and circumstances under which the report was prepared by Wood and the report is based on i) information available at the time of preparation, ii) data supplied by outside sources, and iii) the assumptions, conditions, and qualifications set forth in this report.
+(Endeavour Silver) by Wood Canada Limited (Wood) and WSP Group, Inc. (WSP).
+The quality of information, conclusions and estimates contained herein is consistent with the terms of reference, constraints, and circumstances under which the report was prepared by Wood and WSP and the report is based on i) information available at the time of preparation, ii) data supplied by outside sources, and iii) the assumptions, conditions, and qualifications set forth in this report.

-This report is intended to be used by Endeavour Silver subject to terms and conditions of its contract with Wood.
-That contract permits Endeavour Silver to file this report as a technical report with Canadian securities regulatory authorities pursuant to Provincial and Territorial securities law.
+This report is intended to be used by Endeavour Silver subject to terms and conditions of their respective contracts with Wood and WSP.
+Those contracts permit Endeavour Silver to file this report as a technical report with Canadian securities regulatory authorities pursuant to Provincial and Territorial securities law.
 Except for the purposes legislated under Provincial and Territorial securities Law, any other use of this report by any third party is at that party's sole risk.

-Project No.: 246468 21 October 2021 Important Notice Page ii
+Project No.: 246468 15 May 2023 Important Notice Page ii